-- 1. Divert surface run-on from adjacent areas to prevent contact with biosolids; - 2.
-Protect the site bounderies from erosion; and - 3.
-Prevent any drainage that has contacted biosolids from escaping the site.
+- divert surface run-on from adjacent areas to prevent contact with biosolids; - protect the site boundaries from erosion; and - prevent any drainage that has contacted biosolids from escaping the site.

 These features shall be designed to be protective for at least a 25-year 24-hour storm event.
 If the permittee sends biosolids off-site that are not EQB, the permittee shall ensure all treatment, disposal, or storage areas that receive those biosolids have the same level of protection.